okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/ie-intro/index.md

 * App-level policies

   App sign-on policies define the full requirements for an app.
-Admins can configure Okta Sign-on policies to use App-level policies instead &mdash; making it easier to manage your apps.
-For more information, see [App sign-on policies](https://help.okta.com/en/oie/Content/Topics/identity-engine/policies/about-app-sign-on-policies.htm).
+Admins can configure Okta Sign-On Policies to use App-level policies instead &mdash; making it easier to manage your apps.
+See [App sign-on policies](https://help.okta.com/en/oie/Content/Topics/identity-engine/policies/about-app-sign-on-policies.htm).

 ## New concepts and terminology